Frequently Asked Questions

 3. You did not have charges or payments during the tax year in question.
 Please visit the 1098T FAQ's website.

 Please see your campus if you need a copy of your current or past 1098T form.
-For security reasons and to protect your personal information, we can email or fax these forms.
+For security reasons and to protect your personal information, we can not email or fax these forms.

 In order to view PDF files on your computer, you must have a PDF reader program installed.
 If you do not already have such a reader, you can download a free reader at Adobe's website: Download Adobe Acrobat Reader Software